Tekgnome-svg/CFMoto-675/README.md

 ## 📄 License

-This project is open-source under the [MIT License](LICENSE).
-Use it, modify it, distribute it — just don’t sell it without giving credit.
+This project is open-source under the CC BY-NC-ND 4.0 Attribution-NonCommercial-NoDerivatives

 ---